ISRC-Development/ISRC.NorthTakistan/notepad.md

 remove 240g from arsenal

-patrols not moving to their destination?
+patrols not moving to their destination

-HVT LOOP STOPPED???

 airdrops in the field

 turn down armor

 too easy!

+try not doing uncon fix on new server

+big spawns baby!